 Make a conscious decision to live your real values and don’t let the desire for quick cash or easy job tasks get in the way.

 Tip #3 – Network with Friends and Professional Contacts:

 Most career advisors preach the importance of networking with professional contacts like school professors, former and potential coworkers, and people in professional associations.
 Gaining this habit is, in fact, very important in having an effective career.
 But, you may be missing the boat if you don’t network with friends and family members as well.

 Those closest to you know best what you want and what is important to you.
 Use that as an advantage by asking them about companies near them or acquaintances they may have in your area of interest.
 Places like church, parent-teacher associations or social justice groups can also be network goldmines.

 If you let your career be determined by your values, your family and your friends, you will be happier and have better self-esteem, which leads to creativity and even more acknowledgement of your worth as a human being.
 In the end, your life story will include all aspects of your life – including those 128 hours per week – so get on a path that will end in a coherent tale.

 Also check out 10 Secrets to Getting Yourself Headhunted if you want the dream job to find you!

-Rebecca Palmer is a writer and musician native to Logan, Utah.
+Author: Rebecca Palmer is a writer and musician native to Logan, Utah.
 She spent about five years in the newspaper business before accepting a position as a Staff Writer for Utah-based TechMediaNetwork and NorthOrion, its subsidiary.
-Rebecca has a Bachelor of Science degree in Mass Communications with a minor in Viola Performance from Weber State University, which she attended after graduating with high honors from Roy High School.
+Image: Shutterstock.